netsys-edinburgh/CoreKube/docs/Evaluation.md

 ![Screenshot of the node list on Powder](./images/nervion-node.png)
 1. First, determine the hostname of the master node for the Nervion Kubernetes cluster.
 This is the node with the ID "`master`" in the Powder UI.
 The hostname will be the part after the at-mark (@) in the SSH command, in the format `pcXXX.emulab.net`, where XXX are digits.
 2. Then, in a new tab in your web browser, navigate to the following URL: `http://<hostname>:34567`.
-This is the Nervion Controller's web interface, and where you will configure the load to put CoreKube under.
+This is the Nervion emulator's web interface, where you will configure the load for CoreKube.
-3. Configure the simulation according to the values listed below for each parameter.
-The meaning of each parameter is documented in more detail in the [Nervion Controller documentation](https://github.com/netsys-edinburgh/nervion-powder/blob/master/doc/powder.md).
+3. Configure Nervion according to the values listed below for each parameter.
+The meaning of each parameter is documented in more detail in the [Nervion emulator documentation](https://github.com/netsys-edinburgh/nervion-powder/blob/master/doc/powder.md).

     - **[MME/AMF IP Address]** is the IP address of the MME/AMF.
 This is equivalent to the core network's IP.
 The deployment profile we used will automatically assign `192.168.4.80` to the core network, so set this to **[192.168.4.80]**.
     - **[Control-Plane Mode]** provides better scalability by disabling the data-plane.
 If this mode is enabled, each UE Kubernetes pod will emulate multiple UEs via multi-threading, instead of just one. **[Tick]** this as we do not need a data-plane, and set the **[Number of threads per nUE]** to **[10]**.
     - **[Multiplexer IP Address]** is the IP address of the multiplexer.
 Since we are not using one, leave this empty.
-    - **[Configuration file]** is a JSON file that specifies the behaviour that the UEs and the RAN should take in the simulation.
+    - **[Configuration file]** is a JSON file that specifies the behavior that the UEs and the RAN should take in the emulation.
 For reference, a complete guide on the JSON format is [provided in the Nervion repository](https://github.com/netsys-edinburgh/nervion-powder/blob/master/doc/scenarios.md).

-    For this field, the Auto-Scaling and Self-Healing experiments use the **[100-100-switchoff-ck.json](./100-100-switchoff-ck.json)** file, while the Performance experiment uses the **[single-ue-ck.json](./single-ue-ck.json)** file.
+    For this field, the autoscaling and resilience experiments use the **[100-100-switchoff-ck.json](./100-100-switchoff-ck.json)** file, while the efficiency (in terms of user-perceived control plane latency) experiment uses the **[single-ue-ck.json](./single-ue-ck.json)** file.
-    - **[Slave Docker Image]** is the tag for the Docker image to use as the Nervion simulation slaves.
+    - **[Slave Docker Image]** is the tag for the Docker image to use as the Nervion emulation slaves.
 Set this to **[j0lama/ran_slave_5g_noreset:latest]**.
     - **[Web-interface Refresh Time]** controls how often the web interface refreshes in seconds.
 It is fine to leave this at the default value.

 ![Screenshot of the configured Nervion Controller Web UI](./images/nervion-webui.png)

 4. Finally, press "Submit" to start the simulation.

-## Evaluating CoreKube's Performance
+## Evaluating CoreKube's Efficiency

-As shown in Section 5.2 of our paper, the performance of CoreKube is comparatively better than the state-of-the-art competition.
+As shown in Section 5.2 of the CoreKube paper, the efficiency of CoreKube is comparatively better than the alternatives from prior art.
 We measure the performance as the message response latency: the time taken by CoreKube to respond to a control plane message with a reply, measured from the time at which the incoming control plane message is received.

-The Nervion Controller should be set up using the `single-ue-ck.json` file.
+The Nervion emulator should be set up using the `single-ue-ck.json` file.
 This file specifies a single UE that attaches and detaches, with a ten-second wait between each attach-detach cycle.
-If a previous simulation is still running, click on the "Restart" button and wait 1-2 minutes for the pods to terminate before setting it up again.
+If a previous experiment is still running, click on the "Restart" button and wait 1-2 minutes for the pods to terminate before setting it up again.

 To observe the results from this experiment, connect to the `masterck` node over SSH.
 SSH connection details for each node are listed on the Powder experiment dashboard.
 Then run the following script, stopping it with <kbd>Control</kbd> + <kbd>C</kbd> once you have enough output: